-For alerts to future tax articles, follow me on Forbes.
-You can reach me at Wood@WoodLLP.com.
+For alerts to future tax articles, follow me at Forbes.com.
+Email me at Wood@WoodLLP.com.
 This discussion is not intended as legal advice, and cannot be relied upon for any purpose without the services of a qualified professional.